agentrickard/domain/README.txt

   When a user, including anonymous users, views a page, the active domain is identified by the registered domain_id.
 For that page view, the user is granted gid of the active domain_id for the realm 'domain_id'.
-This allows content to be partitioned to one or many affilaites.
+This allows content to be partitioned to one or many affiliates.
 This grants only 'grant_view', since 'grant_edit' would allow content to appear to some users regardless of the active domain.